yodiegogutierrez/findthecelebrity/README.md

 In a team of n people, a celebrity is known by everyone but he/she doesn't know anybody.

-### Technical Requirements

-* Use Maven and JUnit
-* Use OOP and good practices
-* Use your creativity for modeling a real scenario
-* Use external source for data

 ## How it works
 A group of people is dancing and having good time in a party.
 The host, ask to assistences write their names in a list, followed by the names of known people present in the party.
 In this party, there's a celebrity.
 The host wants to know who she/he is.